cdnjs/cdnjs/README.md

 cdnjs will host any production version of any JavaScript/CSS library, subject to licence permissions.

   * Beta, release candidate and alpha releases are not usually considered ready for full production status.
 Requests for pre-release versions of libraries _may_ be declined after peer review.
+  * We'll accept beta, release candidate and alpha releases if you are using our npm/git auto-update mechanism, if you really want it, please setup auto-update for that lib.

 Please raise a new pull request for new library additions and existing library updates, following the instructions below.